0xOucan/sonicDeltaMasterAI/README.md

 Example Output:
 ```
-## 📊 Delta Neutral Strategy - APY Breakdown
+## 📊 MachFi-Beefy Delta Neutral Strategy - APY Breakdown

 💰 **Beefy wS-SwapX Vault APY:** +15.00%
-🏦 **Aave wS Borrow APY:** -4.00%
+🏦 **MachFi S Borrow APY:** -4.00%
+⚖️ **Effective Borrow Cost (using 50% LTV):** -2.00%

-🔄 **Net Strategy APY:** 11.00%
+🔄 **Net Strategy APY:** 13.00%

 ✅ **Strategy is profitable!** The yield farming returns currently exceed borrowing costs.

 ### 🔍 How It Works
-1. 💰 Your USDC.e is supplied to Aave as collateral
+1. 💰 Your USDC.e is supplied to MachFi as collateral
-2. 🏦 50% of your borrowing power is used to borrow wS
+2. 🏦 50% of your borrowing power is used to borrow S tokens
+3. 🔄 S tokens are wrapped to wS
-3. 🌾 Borrowed wS is deployed in Beefy's wS-SwapX vault
+4. 🌾 wS is deployed in Beefy's wS-SwapX vault
-4. 💸 You earn the spread between borrowing costs and farming returns
+5. 💸 You earn the spread between borrowing costs and farming returns
 ```

 Execute the delta neutral strategy with a specific USDC.e amount: